INFURA/ipfs-upload-client/Readme.md

   --pin             whether or not to pin the data (default true) --secret string   your Infura ProjectSecret
-  --url string      the API URL (default "https://ipfs.infura.io:5001")
+  --url string      the API URL (default "https://ipfs.infura.io:5001") --verbose         whether or not to print full upload information (default false)
 ```